EliahKagan/VidDraw/README.md

 Please note that, for practical and ideological reasons unrelated to x264vfw, I still intend VidDraw to be GPL-compatible!
-If it is not, or even if it [appears not to be](#an-indirect-dependency-has-confusing-licensing), I consider this a serious bug.
+If it is not, or even if it [appears not to be](#an-indirect-dependency-has-confusing-licensing), I&rsquo;d consider that a serious bug.